 It is also during this stage that you should inspect both shaft materials for deformities such as dents in steel or knicks in graphite.
 If they exist, you might want to consider replacing the shaft.

-Your golf grips can easily be neglected causing dry, hard slippery pieces of rubber.
+Your grips can easily be neglected causing dry, hard slippery pieces of rubber.
 The accumulated sweat, dirt, hand lotions, and even chocolate can, over time, reduce the traction of your hands during play.
 You have a couple choices here.
-One being to purchase the Lamkin Gripes Golf Stripes, or DIY to the rescue and to get a grip clean, the process is:
+One being to purchase the Lamkin Gripes Golf Clean Stripes, or DIY to the rescue and to get a grip tacky, the process is:

 Mix liquid soap and water (that simple!).
 Stir to create soap suds.

-It is recommended to run the grips under clean water first before applying soap.
+It is recommended to run the grips under running water first before applying soap.

-Then, apply your sponge to the mixture and use it to start cleaning grips using gentle scrubbing motions.
+Then, apply your sponge to the mixture and use it to start washing the grips using gentle scrubbing motions.

 At this point, you can determine if your grips are still in good shape or worn out.
 If it is a case of the latter, you need to either sand it or replace it.